zurgeg/linux_rocksmith/guides/setup/arch-pipewire.md

 cp /tmp/proton_$USER/run $STEAMLIBRARY/steamapps/common/rocksmith-launcher.sh
 ```

+!!
+If you switch Proton versions, regenerate this script !!

 We can start the game via this script now: `PIPEWIRE_LATENCY="256/48000" $STEAMLIBRARY/steamapps/common/rocksmith-launcher.sh`

 ### Making it nice via Steam entry (optional, but recommended)

+!!
+This currently doesn't work for me.
+Look below for an alternative route. !!

 We can't start Rocksmith directly from the Steam Library.
 But we can use the Steam Library to start the script that starts the game in a way that Steam recognizes.

----

 <details><summary>Fitting meme</summary>